Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics: Numerical Experiments

 \section{Numerical Experiments}

 We validate the proposed methods on two benchmark tasks: position control of a Duffing oscillator and water-level regulation of a four-tank system.
-For each task, we compare three methods for computing the control input in \cref{alg:RPPI}: \begin{enumerate} \item QPMPC~\cite{Pan2012Model}: the input is obtained by minimizing the cost in \cref{eq:cost-function-def}.
-Because the ESN is nonlinear, the model is linearized via a first-order Taylor expansion at every control cycle to yield a QP formulation. \item MPPI: the input is computed by \cref{alg:UMPPI} with $\tilK=1$ and $\tilde\Sigma=0$. \item UMPPI: the input is computed by \cref{alg:UMPPI} with $\tilK\ge1$ and $\tilde\Sigma>0$. \end{enumerate}
+For each task, we compare three methods for computing the control input in \cref{alg:RPPI}: \begin{enumerate} \item QPMPC~\cite{Pan2012Model} (baseline): the input is obtained by minimizing the cost in \cref{eq:cost-function-def}.
+Because the ESN is nonlinear, the model is linearized via a first-order Taylor expansion at every control cycle to yield a QP formulation. \item MPPI (proposed RPPI): the input is computed by \cref{alg:UMPPI} with $\tilK=1$ and $\tilde\Sigma=0$. \item UMPPI (proposed UMPPI): the input is computed by \cref{alg:UMPPI} with $\tilK\ge1$ and $\tilde\Sigma>0$. \end{enumerate}

 The hyperparameters are determined through preliminary experiments prior to the execution of \cref{alg:RPPI}.
 To verify the concept of simultaneous online identification and control, different plant parameters are used during hyperparameter search and the main experiment.
-The ESN hyperparameters, namely the sparseness and spectral radius of $\bfW^{\text{res}}$, the leak rate $\alpha$, and the range of the input weight matrix $\bfW^{\text{in}}$, are determined through random search to minimize the cost function \cref{eq:cost-function-RLS} when random input signals are applied.
+The ESN hyperparameters, namely the sparsity and spectral radius of $\bfW^{\text{res}}$, the leak rate $\alpha$, and the range of the input weight matrix $\bfW^{\text{in}}$, are determined through random search to minimize the cost function \cref{eq:cost-function-RLS} when random input signals are applied.
 Furthermore, the MPPI hyperparameter, the inverse temperature $\lambda$, is determined through random search to minimize the cost function \eqref{eq:cost-function-def} when \cref{alg:RPPI} is executed using the ESN model with the optimal hyperparameters.

-All numerical computations in this study were performed on a host machine running Windows 11 (CPU: Intel Core i9-13900@2.00 GHz, 24 cores; memory: 64 GB) under WSL2 (Ubuntu 22.04).
+All numerical simulations were performed on a workstation equipped with an Intel Core i7-12700K processor (12 cores, 20 threads) and 24 GB RAM, running Ubuntu 24.04.1 LTS on Windows Subsystem for Linux 2 (WSL2).
 The numerical computation code was implemented in \texttt{Julia 1.10}.
-In QPMPC, QP problems were formulated using the \texttt{JuMP} package~\cite{Lubin2023} and solved with the \texttt{OSQP} package~\cite{osqp}.
+In QPMPC, QP problems were solved with the \texttt{OSQP} package~\cite{osqp}.
+At each time step, the ESN model is linearized around the current estimated state $\hat\bfx_t$ to formulate the QP problem.
 In RPPI and URPPI, 16-thread parallelization on the CPU was employed to perform parallel sampling of the input sequences.
 All source code and data needed to reproduce the results are publicly available at \url{https://github.com/ToyotaCRDL/rppi}.